I AM A WRITER, AND HAVE BEEN SINCE I CAN REMEMBER.

 It turns out that being a good writer requires more than simply... being a good writer.
 The real trick is being a good storyteller.
 I've already written numerous chapters and manuscripts as an academic that are neither entertaining nor well-read, including my laborious and soporific 250-page doctoral dissertation.
 So I decided it was time to start writing what I wanted to write, and I haven't looked back since.

-My day job is being a professor of Psychology and running a creative writing group called The Inklings.
+My day job is being a psychotherapist and running a creative writing group called The Inklings.
 My REAL job is being husband to the greatest wife in the multiverse and doggy-daddy to my cute but a-holey dog, Jasper.